Why Is My Succulent Dying? (11 Reasons and How to Fix Them)

 They’ll also suffer damage if they’re exposed to frost.

-If your succulent is exposed to cold weather, it will start to wilt and turn mushy before eventually dying off altogether.
+If your succulent is exposed to cold weather, it will wilt and turn mushy before eventually dying off altogether.

 The best way to protect your succulents from the cold is by bringing them indoors during the winter months or moving them into a greenhouse.